choojun/choojun.github.io/wsl_hadoop_hbase.md

 $ $HBASE_HOME/bin/start-hbase.sh
 $ jps
 ~~~
-Verify that HBase is running - you should see the HBase processes with jps command, i.e. HMaster and HRegionServer.
+Verify that HBase is running - you should see the HBase processes with jps command, i.e. **HMaster** and **HRegionServer**.
 When you want to stop HBase, type the following:
 ~~~bash
 $ cd ~
 $ $HBASE_HOME/bin/stop-hbase.sh